a skilled job, typically one requiring manual skills and special training.

 4) technology is changing sales

-No one has really pinned sales down to a certain set of hard skills, which makes it hard to teach.
+No one has really pinned sales down to a certain set of hard skills, which makes it hard to teach (although sites like Salesforce.com try to help with aspects of sales like e-mail marketing through the posts on their site).
 To make matters worse, each product / industry / go-to-market strategy might require different profiles for the model to succeed.
 Combined the 2 things make up a big part of the reason that sales lags behind engineering or even marketing in its structured formal education.

 The some of the cultural habits of sales people and sales leaders further compound the issue.
 In some of the more “old school” sales environments, I’ve seen people take pride in throwing sales people and sales managers into the deep end.
 Lack of training and preparation is viewed as a badge of honor, because that’s how the leaders learned when they were starting out.
 This way of thinking holds the profession back, and doesn’t make each subsequent generation of sellers and leaders stronger than the last.